Logo Voyage

 Cable cars

-[edit]Most kids have never experienced a chance to ride cable cars, so taking a ride in one might be a fun experience for kids to get a birds-eye-view as they slowly wind their way up and down hillsides.
-Mexico City has two cable cars: the original route in the northern part of the city, and a new route that is under construction in the south (as of 2022).
+Most kids have never experienced a chance to ride cable cars, so taking a ride in one might be a fun experience for kids to get a birds-eye-view as they slowly wind their way up and down hillsides.
+Mexico City has two cable cars: the original route in the northern part of the city, and a new route that was completed in 2022.
 The cable car system is called Cablebus.
 To use it, take the Metro to the Indios Verdes station, where you can transfer to Cablebus.

 Mercados